Home

 A flock of Sandhill cranes is one of the most amazing natural spectacles that you can observe in North America.
 Half a million of these gorgeous birds migrate annually from nesting areas in the north to wintering grounds in the south.
 Indiana lies on these crane's fall migration routes, as the large group of cranes circle between breeding sites in Wisconsin and Michigan and the warm marshes of Georgia and Florida.
 The South Shore region of north-west Indiana lies in between those two destinations.

-Sandhill cranes are very large and tall birds that reach 3-4 ft (1-1.2 m) in height.
+Sandhill cranes are very large and tall birds that reach 3-4 feet (1-1.2 meters) in height.
 They have a long neck and legs as well as quite broad wings.
 Their most recognizable feature is a red crown on the head.
+These birds can mostly fly 200 (322 kilometers) to 300 miles (482 kilometers) in a day, although they can reach 500 miles (804 kilometers) with a good tailwind.
+Cranes can live for more than 35 years in the wild.
+Some cultures see cranes as symbols of happiness, good fortune, and eternal youth.

 Practical info

-Find hotels and airbnbs near Sandhill Crane Migration (Map)
+Find hotels and airbnbs near Sandhill Crane Migration in Indiana (Map)